apache/pulsar/site2/docs/sql-getting-started.md

 ---
 id: sql-getting-started
-title: Pulsar SQL Getting Started
+title: Pulsar SQL Get Started
-sidebar_label: Getting Started
+sidebar_label: Get Started
 ---

 It is super easy to get started on querying data in Pulsar.